Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 - thread-safety
 - memory-safety
-- using a strong type system to statically ensure it is impossible to do things out of order
+- statically ensuring at compile time that it is impossible to do things out of order
+{{% /notice %}}

 If it helps, think of `stateful_execute()` as something like this: